Friedrich Wilhelm von Lindeiner-Wildau: World War II

 The Gestapo investigated the escape and, whilst this uncovered no significant new information, von Lindeiner was removed and threatened with court martial.
 He feigned mental illness to avoid imprisonment.

 In February 1945, he was wounded by Russian troops advancing towards Berlin while acting as second in command of an infantry unit defending Sagan.
 He later surrendered to advancing British forces as the war ended.
-Von Lindeiner donated material and a stone for the memorial to the murdered fifty escapees down the road toward Żagań.
+Von Lindeiner donated material and a stone for the memorial to the murdered fifty escapees down the road toward Sagan.

-Von Lindener was imprisoned for two years at the British prisoner of war camp known as the "London Cage".
+Von Lindeiner was imprisoned for two years at the British prisoner of war camp known as the "London Cage".
 He testified during the British SIB investigation concerning the Stalag Luft III murders.
 Allied former prisoners at Stalag Luft III testified that he had followed the Geneva Conventions concerning the treatment of POWs and had won the respect of the senior prisoners.
 He was repatriated in 1947.

 He died in 1963 at the age of 82, less than two months before the film The Great Escape was released.